CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: CodecNeRF

-{\bf Parameter efficient MLP finetuning with LoRA.} We adopt a widely used MLP PEFT method, LoRA~\cite{hu2021lora}.
-Given the frozen pretrained weight, LoRA only trains additional weight factorized with low-rank tensors.
-The final weight matrix can be constructed $\omega + \Delta \omega$, and $\Delta \omega = \omega_a \omega_b$ , where $\omega$ is frozen weight, $\omega_a$ and $\omega_b$ are low-rank tensors which are only trainable parameters during finetuning.
-We factorize linear layers in our decoder MLP using the LoRA method.

-Using the proposed two PEFT methods above, we can achieve massive reductions in trainable parameters during test time optimization (\cref{fig:PEFT}).
-The training objective is same with the base model except for the vector qauntization loss.
+{\bf Parameter efficient MLP finetuning.} Additionally, we factorize MLP layers in decoders using the LoRA method for MLP finetuning.
+Using two PEFT methods, we can achieve massive reductions in trainable parameters during test time optimization (Fig.~\ref{fig:PEFT}).
+The training objective is the same with the base model except for the vector quantization and LPIPS losses.